LASRIDOR/Problem-Printing-Smaller-Values-From-A-Given-Value/README.md

 # Main function of the program:

-1. Read from stdin (from the keyboard, not a file) an integer,, n that denotes the number of members, and then read n pairs of numbers followed by a string, each in a row.
+1. Read from stdin (from the keyboard, not a file) an integer,, n that denotes the number of members, then read n pairs of numbers followed by a string, each in a row.
 The integer in each pair indicates the identity number of a player, and the string its name.
-Check that each name does consist of 2 words separated by a space (first name, space, last name.)
+Check that each name does indeed consist of 2 words separated by a space (first name, space, last name.)
+Then you will pick up an integer, k.
-You will then absorb an integer k
+For example, the following input:

 For example, the following input:
 6